bfelger/Mud98/README.md

 Part of an on-going effort, Mud98 applies "modern" C best practices to ROM's legacy C code.
 This is a multi-prong effort:
 - Reorganization for smaller, focused code files with an eye toward Single Responsibility Principle.
-- Scrupulous application of more constistant (though admittedly opinionated) naming, syntax, and structure.
+- Scrupulous application of more constistent (though admittedly opinionated) naming, syntax, and structure.
 - Removal of legacy code that is unlikely to ever see usage on modern systems.

 <!-- OLC Expansion -->